hsf-training/hsf-training-ssh-webpage/setup.md

 ssh-keygen -t ed25519
 ```

 This will generate your public/private key pair.
-You can press the return key three times to the questions asked.
+You can press the return/Enter key three times for the questions asked.

 Add the public key so SSH can authenticate you: